 Yes, but it operates in a legally gray area.
 Private poker clubs are able to operate because they charge membership fees from players instead of taking a portion (or rake) from the pot.

-No, real money online poker is not available in Texas.
-Considering the popularity of the state’s private poker clubs, we think online poker will become available at some point — but it’s likely several years away.
+Real money online poker is not available in Texas, but sweepstakes online poker is.
+Considering the popularity of the state’s private poker clubs, we think real money online poker will become available at some point — but it’s likely several years away.

 Estimates vary, but the website PokerAtlas listed 60 active private poker clubs as of January 2024.
 Nineteen clubs are in the Houston area.